 As I mentioned above, in order to charge your Chromebook with your phone charger you will need to make sure both devices have a USB-C port.
 Note that there are two types of USB-C ports which are, USB-C and USB-C/PD(power delivery).
 See below for the difference.

-Ideally, to charge your Chromebook with your phone charger you would want to use a charger that is rated for USB-C/PD because it can supply higher voltage and wattage over a non-PD charger.
+Ideally, to charge your Chromebook with your phone charger you would want to use a charger that is rated for USB-C/PD because it can supply higher voltage and wattage than a non-PD charger.
 Also, a USB-C/PD charger is able to detect the connected device and provide the correct amount of power to charge it.

 Many new phones on the market today do incorporate USB-C/PD so using their chargers will work to charge a Chromebook.